```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 35–45 WPM

-Normal everyday typing speed for many adults.
+Normal everyday typing speed for many adults and casual computer users.

 Good